| Previous

 complaints about the collage, civil police arrested all

-those on duty in the show tent, Erkan Kara, Gulen Sahin,
+those on duty in the show tent, Erkan Kaya, Gulen Sahin,

 Mehmet Demir, Filiz Ulget and Burak Delier, and removed